Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Using Multi-DoF Wrapped Haptic Displays to Communicate 3-DoF Robot Learning

 The welding task consisted of three features: how close the end-effector was to the edge of the table, the end-effector's height from the table, and the orientation of the end-effector.
 When the task started participants would guide the robot arm towards the fixed goal position.
 As they moved, the robot would leverage its feedback to notify the human \textit{which feature} they needed to emphasize.
 For example, during the first third of the task the robot may prompt the human to keep the lasers close to the table; in the middle of the task the human should move the end-effector to the table edge; and during the final third of the task the human might need to align the robot's orientation.
 Participants had to dynamically determine \textit{what} feature the robot currently needed help with and then \textit{modify} their motion to emphasize that feature.
 Note that the robot asked for assistance with all three features at different segments of the task --- we randomized these segments so that participants could not anticipate the robot's feedback.

-\p{Participants and Procedure} We recruited $12$ participants ($5$ female, ages $28 \pm 5.6$ years) from the Virginia Tech community.
+\p{Participants and Procedure} We recruited $12$ participants ($5$ female, $0$ non-binary, $7$ male, average age $28$, age range $19 - 35$ years) from the Virginia Tech community.
 All participants provided informed written consent consistent with university guidelines (IRB \# $20$-$755$).
 None of the participants for this study took part in the previous study from Section~\ref{sec:vt1}.
 Three of the twelve participants reported that they had physically interacted with robot arms before.

 Each user completed the welding task four times.
 First, we asked users to demonstrate the task without any feedback from the robot.
 We used this initial demonstration as a baseline to measure their improvement.
 Next, participants completed the welding task with \textbf{GUI}, \textbf{Local}, and \textbf{Global}.
 We counterbalanced the order of these feedback conditions: four participants started with \textbf{GUI}, four participants started with \textbf{Local}, and four participants started with \textbf{Global}.
-Overall, we followed a within-subjects design where all participants worked with every feedback condition.
-Prior to the experiment we explained and demonstrated each condition to the users so that they understood how to interpret the robot's feedback.

 \p{Dependent Measures -- Objective} We measured the total time it took for participants to demonstrate the welding task (\textit{Teaching Time}).
-This includes idle time where the human has paused and is not moving the robot; for instance, the human may have stopped to feel the different haptic displays or to carefully read the \textbf{GUI} feedback.
 We also measured the \textit{Improvement} between the human's initial demonstration and their demonstration under each feedback condition.
-Let $e(\xi)$ be the total error between the correct feature values and the current features along trajectory $\xi$.
-Intuitively, $e(\xi)$ is the distance between the ideal demonstration and the human's actual demonstration.
-We defined \textit{Improvement} as $\big(e(\xi_{initial}) - e(\xi)\big)/e_{max} \cdot 100$, where $e_{max}$ is the maximum possible error for the welding task. \textit{Improvement} captures the percentage change in demonstration quality for each feedback condition: positive \textit{Improvement} reveals that the human is demonstrating the task more accurately.
+Let $f(\xi) \in \mathbb{R}^k$ be the feature counts along trajectory $\xi$, e.g., the distance, height, and angle.
+We define $e(\xi) = \| f(\xi) - f(\xi^*)\|^2$ as the error between the human's demonstration $\xi$ and the ideal trajectory $\xi^*$. \textit{Improvement} captures how this error changes after receiving robot feedback: $\big(e(\xi_{initial}) - e(\xi)\big)/e_{max} \cdot 100$, where $e_{max} = \| f(\emptyset) - f(\xi^*)\|^2$ is a normalizer (i.e., the error when the human does not provide any demonstration). \textit{Improvement} captures the percentage change in demonstration quality for each feedback condition: positive \textit{Improvement} reveals that the human is demonstrating the task more accurately.